advisantgroup/InstantMerchant/source/index.html.md

 [
   {
     "status":true,
-    "message":"archive have been updated successfully..!"
+    "message":"Archive have been updated successfully..!"
   }
 ]
 ```